Resources for Justice

 Your Black Colleagues May Look Like They’re Okay — Chances Are They’re Not by Danielle Cadet

-Books – If it is an individual book listed, I have read it and believe it would be beneficial for children and/or adults.
-The book could be used to bolster a curriculum or used for a reading club to begin to make changes in the education field.
-If the link is a list of books, I have not read all the books on the list; however, I believe the source that complied the list is a good resource.
+Books – If an individual book is listed, I have read it and believe it would be beneficial for children and/or adults.
+The book could be used to bolster a curriculum or to support a reading club as a way to begin making changes in the education field.
+If the link is a list of books, I have not read all of them; however, I believe the source that compiled the list is a reputable resource.

 Haiku 4 Justice: A 365+ Day Commentary of (In)Justice In America and Abroad